wxWidgets/wxWidgets/wxPython/SWIG/README.txt

 swig-1.3.29.patch

-    SWIG changed how the import statments are output to the proxy file, but this also caused the order to change (they all moved to the very top of the file) so this broke the module docstring, as well as some behavior that Chandler development is depending upon,
+    SWIG changed how the import statements are output to the proxy file, but this also caused the order to change (they all moved to the very top of the file) so this broke the module docstring, as well as some behavior that Chandler development is depending upon,